AVSystem/developer-zone/docs/academy/exercise2b.md

 - **Server URI** (`server_uri`) points to the LwM2M Server.
 Note that the URI port has changed from `5683` to `5684`.

 !!!
-Tip
+Note
-    The complete code can be found in the `secure_communication` subdirectory of the Anjay-pico-client project repository.
+    The complete code for a similar example targeting desktop platforms can be found in the `secure_communication` subdirectory of the Anjay-pico-client project repository.

 ## Recompile the application and flash the board
 To recompile the application, go to the **Anjay-pico-client/build** directory.